Islamic Resistance Front in Syria: History

 The Islamic Resistance Front in Syria was established on December 17, 2024 as the Southern Liberation Front with the goal of it, according to a statement released by the organization, to protect the Syrian people and push Israel out of Syrian territory, the statement described it as a grassroots Syrian organization established in response to the new Syrian government’s silence and inaction regarding Israel, referred to in the statement as “the Israeli enemy” and “the Israeli occupation.”
-It also stressed that the organization has no affiliation with any state, sect, or party, either within Syria or abroad.
+The group is considered supportive of Assad, since it's founding party, the SSNP, had been fervent Assad supporters, fighting as a faction considered to be part of the Axis of Resistance, on behalf of the Assad government in the Syrian Civil War.

 The commander of IRFS claimed that the group's formation was spurred by the "ongoing attempts at division, starvation, displacement, arrests, and systematic killings" during the Israeli invasion of Syria.

 On January 9, the group started calling themselves Tahrir al-Janoub (JTJ), or the Southern Liberation Front (SLF).
 The group announced their formation on their official Telegram channel where they claimed that their formation is a response against "Israeli occupation’s advance into our lands in southern Syria—specifically in the governorates of Quneitra, Daraa, and the western countryside of Damascus".

 The name Southern Liberation Front was changed to the Islamic Resistance Front in Syria on January 11, 2025.
 According to the group, they changed their name “due to the existence of multiple fronts with the same name”.
 The group's logo and their declared objectives were also changed.

 On March 3, 2025, the Islamic Resistance Front in Syria warned Israeli forces to withdraw from the demilitarized zone in the Golan Heights and Southern Syria threatening action.

 In an interview with the Lebanese newspaper an-Nahar on March 27 that the group "is not a transient movement, but rather a fully integrated organization," pointing out the presence of "specialized offices, including political, media, social, and military branches."
 Additionally, the insider asserted that UAB and the Syrian Popular Resistance troops were no longer in contact: "There was coordination between the two sides in the past."
 However, we have separated ourselves from this group since the events on the shore on March 6 and the charges made against the Front.
 Additionally, he asserted that there was no obvious leadership direction for the opposing faction.
+According to the Washington Institute's Militia Spotlight project, Uli al-Baas announced in July 2025 that it had dissolved its old political office and tasked Tariq Hamad with forming a new political bureau under its general leadership.
+The same profile stated that on 15 July 2025, the group announced that the military leadership and members of the Syrian Popular Resistance had pledged allegiance to Uli al-Baas and joined the front.